slateci/XCache/README.md

 ## Analytics / Simulation

 ### To do
-* reports to contain real file names.
 * Job submission with XCache in mind at US scale simulation.
 * DISABLING endpoint in AGIS when service is out.
+Reenabling liveness probe.
+* Test separate disk mounting. metadata on separate disk.
 * Make a central registration service for multi-server caches.
 Rucio will periodically ask it for active servers at site.
    * endpoints to enable/disable XCache server
    * endpoint to deliver active servers to RUCIO